tuxfuxch/yarc/readme.md

 #About yarc (yet another remote control)

-A webbased remote control for XBMC optimised for mobile friendly use.
+A webbased remote control for Kodi (former XBMC) optimised for mobile friendly use.

 This document is still work in progress.